FrancisGrignon/curriculum-vitae/README.md

 1. Install [Docker](https://docs.docker.com/engine/installation/)
 2. Open a command line and cd to the root of the repository.
-3. `docker build -t grignon/curriculum-vitae .` - Built the image, here it's a little fake it will grab the web site from GitHub.
+3. `docker build -t grignon/curriculum-vitae .` - Built the image
 4. `docker run -p 4000:80 grignon/curriculum-vitae` - Run the container
 5. Open your web browser on http://localhost:4000